Jean van der Westhuyzen: Career

 Van der Westhuyzen began as a marathon and sprint paddler.
 It was only on his immigration to Australia from South Africa that he concentrated on sprint racing.

 In the 2022 Australia Day Honours he was awarded the Medal of the Order of Australia.
+At the 2024 Paris Olympics, Van der Westhuyzen and Tom Green won bronze in the men's K2.

+Personal life

+Van der Westhuyzen's brother, Pierre, is also an Olympic canoeist.